Application and interview tips

 The job description is there to tell you the main duties you’ll be performing on a day to day basis in the role.
 Go through the duties carefully to ensure this is the right post for your skill set.

-Employers do not expect for someone who’ll start in the post and be fully trained already.
-There will be a corporate and departmental induction and on-going training to ensure new starters are able to perform their job successfully.
+We do not expect for someone who’ll start in the post and be fully trained already.
+There will be a corporate and departmental induction and on-going training to ensure you are able to perform their job successfully.

 Make contact with the hiring manager

-On most job adverts will be the contact details of the hiring manager.
+On all of our job adverts you will see the contact details of the hiring manager.
 If you want any additional information, we urge you to make contact with the manager by phone or email.
 In most instances we recommend that you arrange an informal visit to take a look at the area you’d like to work in, to get a feel of the role.

 This way you are showing your enthusiasm for the role by giving up your own time and also you’re gaining an understanding into whether the area would be right for you - which is equally as important.